JULIELab/jcore-base/README.md

     <version>${jcore-version}</version>
 </dependency>
 ```
 The version variable `${jcore-version}` is defined in the jcore-parent pom and should not be edited manually, as it ensures compatibility.
 An exemption from this rule are bugfix version, which might also be available from Maven Central.
-If for instance we deployed a first bugfix version for the `jcore-biosem-ae` from the `2.0.0` release, the Maven coordinates would be the following:
+If for instance we deployed a first bugfix version for the `jcore-acronym-ae` from the `2.0.0` release, the Maven coordinates would be the following:
 ```
 <dependency>
     <groupId>de.julielab</groupId>
-    <artifactId>jcore-biosem-ae</artifactId>
+    <artifactId>jcore-acronym-ae</artifactId>
     <version>2.0.1</version>
 </dependency>
 ```